 - Eight Paper lunch bags/sacks

-- Take 8 paper bags (Less than 8 and you won’t have enough to fan the bags out in a circle, any more than 8 and it’s hard to cut through that many layers).
+- Take 8 paper bags (less than 8 and you won’t have enough to fan the bags out in a circle, any more than 8, and it’s hard too hard cut through that many layers).

-- Stack the next bag on top, smoothing it out so that the glue fastens the bags together
+- Stack the second bag on top of the first bag, smoothing it out so that the glue fastens the bags together forming the entire stack

 - Repeat until you’ve glued all 8 bags together

-- Then using a good scissors, cut out half circles, triangles, cut the corners on each side symmetrically creating a pattern
+- Then using good scissors, cut out half circles and triangles on the side of the bags making sure to cut the corners on each side symmetrically creating a pattern (feel free to cut different shapes on each one to form different patterns)

-- Take hold of the first and last paper bag and open it in a circular motion fanning the bags open to create your one of a kind giant paper snowflake.
+- Take hold of the first and last paper bag and open it in a circular motion fanning the bags open to create your one-of-a-kind giant snowflake.

 - See the video below if the above doesn’t make sense!